alexHampton/Live-Project-Summary/README.md

 # Live Project Summary
 ## 2-week Live Project for The Tech Academy

 During my time with the Tech Academy, I worked on a Live Project for two weeks along with other developers and a project manager.
 We worked in one-week sprints, with daily Stand-Up meetings, and a weekly Sprint Retrospective.
 This was a rewarding experience, and I worked on Back-End as well as Front-End User stories.
+Here is a detailed list of some of the work I did.

 Table of Contents
 =================